 Brief overview of brown recluse spiders

-Venomous spiders, brown recluse are found in Texas and throughout the southern region of the U.S. Considered ecologically beneficial, brown recluse spiders help to keep nuisance insect populations down.
-Unfortunately, they infest homes and create unpleasant living conditions.
+Venomous spiders, the brown recluse can be found in Texas and throughout the southern region of the U.S. Considered ecologically beneficial, brown recluse spiders help to keep nuisance insect populations down.
+Unfortunately, they can also infest homes and create unpleasant living conditions.

 What do brown recluse spiders look like?

 Brown recluse spiders have oblong abdomens that are covered in gray hairs and long legs that are darker in color than the rest of their bodies.
 They are most easily identified by the “violin” shaped pattern on the top of their bodies.
 They also have three pairs of eyes that are arranged in a semi-circle pattern.